-When adding an image to your site, Wix instantaneously optimizes your image so that you don't have to!
+When adding an image to your site, keep in mind that Wix instantaneously optimizes your image so that you don't have to!

-When optimizing images, our built in image optimization system takes both site loading time and image quality into consideration.
+While optimizing your images (as your site loads), our built in image optimization system takes both site loading time and image quality into consideration.

-Provided that your images are under 15mb in size, there is no need to compress or resize them before uploading them to your Wix site.
+This means that as long as your images are under 15MB in size, there is no need to compress or resize the image files prior to uploading them to your Wix site.

 Selecting the right image format

 With the different types of file formats used for images on the web it can be confusing trying to figure out which file type you should use.

 When deciding which format to use when uploading images to your Wix site, there are a few things to take into consideration, including:

 In general, as JPEG files are compressed, they are preferable and will help improve your site's loading time.
 JPEG files have sufficient image quality for most sites on the web.

 If you have special image requirements, for example, you wish to upload high quality images or images with a transparent background, PNG is the best format.
 This file format should be used sparingly, as a large number of high quality images could increase your site's loading time.

 GIF files are recommended for images with flat blocks of color such as logos or simple illustrations.